zh-zhang916/Job-Search-and-Recommendation/README.md

 # Job-Search-and-Recommendation
-The project is an AWS based job recommendation engine.
+The project is an AWS-based job recommendation engine.